arnavdaryani/MarketPlace-Application/Tests.md

 Test 7 - Seller Menu - View Sales option

+Login as a seller - seller username and password

+Select option called “view sales”

+Enter the name of the store you would like to view the sales for

+A message will display showing the total revenue for that store

+Expected Result: The message will display showing the total amount of revenue for the selected store

+Test status: Passed.

 Test 8 - Seller Menu - view number of products currently in customer shopping carts option

+Login as a seller - seller username and password

+Select option called “View number of products currently in customer shopping carts”

+Enter the exact username of the customer whose cart you would like to view

+A message will display showing the shopping cart information for that specific user

+Expected Result: A message will display showing the shopping cart information for the specified user.

+Test Status: Passed.